-- As an absolute number representing the total renewable energy exported in MWh. - As a percentage representing the total net energy needs covered by local renewable energy systems.
+- As a percentage representing the total net energy needs covered by local renewable energy systems.
 This determines the degree to which the on-site renewable energy generation is sufficient to meet the final energy needs of the PEDs. - As a period of time, in hourly resolution, determining the number of hours during which there is a surplus of renewable energy production.

-ENE Support 08 Percentage of peak load reduction of PED
+ENE_Support_08 Percentage of peak load reduction of PED